 Moreover, it’s a good idea to invest in good strong packs such as this Military Tactical Assault Backpack, to keep your gear in while making it easier to lug around.
 Keep your gear in a spot where it will be easily accessible that way you can just grab it and go if you have to leave in a hurry.
-Try not to overstuff your bags since you don’t want to make them too heavy or cause them to break open while on the run.
+Try not to overstuff your bags (only include a laser RangeFinder if truly necessary) since you don’t want to make them too heavy or cause them to break open while on the run.
 Not only that, but the less you have in your bags, the easier it will be to find what you need.
 Try to pack a bag that each family member can carry.

 Survival Kit Items